 New Client Information

-*This information will also be provided to you & reviewed with you at your first visit*
+*This information will be reviewed with you at your first visit*

 General Counseling Practice Information